Our Science

 Indonesia is committed to achieving its Nationally Determined Contributions (NDC) target

-Reducing 29 – 41% greenhouse gas (GHG) emission from business as usual (BAU) scenarios by 2030.
-In addition to emission reduction target, Indonesia also committed to increase its gross domestic income by 5% per year and decrease the poverty rate to below 4% by 2025.
+Namely, reducing 29 – 41% greenhouse gas (GHG) emissions from business as usual (BAU) scenarios by 2030.
+In addition to achieving its GHG emissions reduction target, Indonesia is committed to increasing its gross domestic income by 5% per year and decreasing the national poverty rate to below 4% by 2025.

 Bercocok tanam